 Later in life I was able to attend college without taking out a single student loan.

 The only time I ever took out a loan was to purchase my home.
-It’s not my dream tiny house, but it works.
-Luckily, my husband & I are on track to pay off our mortgage in less than half the term of the loan.
+It’s not my dream “tiny” house, but it works.
+Luckily, my husband & I paid off our mortgage in less than 4 years.

 I am blessed to be married to a hard working man whose spending habits are inline with mine.
 Who has agreed to be the sole provider, so that I can stay home with our beautiful, spunky daughter.
 It can be overwhelming at times, but I know it’s important work.